microsoft/hands-on-lab-github-copilot/docs/workshop.md

 - `Complete Code`: GitHub Copilot can offer code completion while you are entering your code.
 - `Generate Comments Automatically`: GitHub Copilot can auto-generate subsequent comments when you input a comment.
 - `Create Comment from Code`: GitHub Copilot can generate an explanation of the comments when you input a comment.
+- `Create commit message`: GitHub Copilot can generate the commit message based on your changes.

 ## Capabilities of GitHub Copilot Chat